Fact-checked by the CapitalLendingNews editorial team

 Alternatives If Negotiation Fails

 Sometimes an issuer genuinely will not budge.
-Your credit profile may not meet their threshold for a rate reduction, your account may be too new, or you may have had recent late payments that disqualify you from their best offers.
-If direct negotiation fails, there are several effective alternatives that can achieve the same goal — reducing your effective interest cost.
+Your credit profile may not meet their threshold for a rate reduction, your account may be too new, or recent late payments may disqualify you from their best offers.
+Direct negotiation also occasionally fails simply because the issuer has internally flagged the account as higher risk, a classification that is not always visible to the cardholder.
+When that happens, there are several effective alternatives that can achieve the same goal: reducing your effective interest cost.

 Personal Loan Consolidation

-If your credit score qualifies you for a personal loan, consolidating your credit card debt at a fixed rate of 10-15% can cut your interest cost nearly in half compared to a 24% credit card APR.
+A personal loan may be worth considering for cardholders whose credit score qualifies them for fixed rates in the 10-15% range.
+Consolidating credit card debt at those rates can cut your interest cost nearly in half compared to a 24% APR.
 Personal loan rates are currently averaging around 12-15% for well-qualified borrowers, according to Federal Reserve consumer credit data.

-The structural benefit of a personal loan is that it converts revolving debt to installment debt, which can also improve your credit utilization ratio and potentially boost your credit score.
-This dual benefit — lower rate and improved score — makes it worth considering seriously if direct negotiation fails.
+The structural benefit of a personal loan is that it converts revolving debt to installment debt, which can improve your credit utilization ratio and potentially boost your credit score.
+That dual effect, lower rate and improved score, makes it worth considering seriously when direct negotiation fails.

 Credit Counseling and Debt Management Plans

-If your overall interest burden is significant across multiple products, you may also want to explore whether rising rate environments are affecting your other accounts.
+Your overall interest burden across multiple products may also merit a broader review.
 Our analysis of how rising interest rates affect your credit card balance provides important context for anyone carrying revolving debt in the current rate environment.

 Nonprofit credit counseling agencies negotiated average interest rate reductions of 8-10 percentage points for consumers enrolled in Debt Management Plans in 2023, according to the National Foundation for Credit Counseling’s annual report.